Access management methods in Object Storage: Overview

 - Public group

-Access is granted for a bucket or object.
+Access is granted to a bucket or object.

 Bucket policy

 A bucket policy is a list of rules that prohibit or allow actions when certain conditions are met.
-It allows you to granularly differentiate access to buckets, objects, and groups of objects.
+Allows you to granularly differentiate access to buckets, objects and groups of objects.

 - Yandex account